 6. This loss is something I will always carry with me.

-Dear friends, there are so many things we wish you knew about pregnancy loss and these six points are simply a starting point.
+Dear friends, there are so many things we wish you knew about pregnancy loss and these six points are merely a starting point.
 I hope they do, however, give you a better understanding of what we face daily, and encourage you to contact a grieving family to say, “I’m here for you.”
-Because more than anything, this is what we want: for you to stand with us through the awkwardness and mess of grief and simply remember our babies.
+Because more than anything, this is what we want: for you to stand with us through the awkwardness and mess of grief and remember our babies.

 Acknowledge them, acknowledge our grief.
 This is the best place to start.